 The purpose of thumbnails

 If you have a service-providing website, you will most likely have a landing page linked to your ad.
 Of course, your site is much more than that page, but you need a representative snippet of your entire body of work.
 This is why landing pages exist.
-Now, look at your video like a website.
+Now, look at your video as a website.
 It has a multitude of information and content, but nobody can see everything beforehand.
 By creating a right thumbnail, you present the video to a person, so that it takes if mere milliseconds to decide to watch it.

 To whom are thumbnails oriented?
 Some marketing experts urge marketers to create thumbnails mainly to attract new customers to the fold.
-However, as important as they are, new customers should never be a priority of any brand, regardless of its size.
+However, as important as they are, new customers should never be a priority of any brand, regardless of their size.
 Thus, you cannot focus your entire thumbnail strategy to entice new customers.
 It has to be everyone, with a slight focus on your older and loyal customers.

 The mantra that makes thumbnails creation goes around is – nurture and attract.
 See how the part about cultivating new customers goes before the part about drawing new ones?
 It should match your mindset.
 Focusing on a part and disregarding the other means stripping yourself of the chance to create a stronger core and hindering the growth of your brand.